 With the right tools and platform, even a coach who finds himself new to the field can elevate their practice, delivering relevant advice, strategies, and value to help clients better their lives.

-If you’re wondering what some of these coaching tools are then you’ve come to the right place.
-Here are some of the top coaching tools that you can use based on my experience with them and research.
+So, if you’re wondering what some of these coaching tools are then you’ve come to the right place.
+I have gathered some of the top coaching tools that you can use based on my experience with them and research.

 1) Wheel of Life